NicholasGhartey/NicholasGhartey/README.md

 - 💬 Ask me about ...
 Anything, I will try to assist if I can! :thought_balloon:
 - 📫 How to reach me: ...
 Check out my LinkedIn: https://www.linkedin.com/in/nicholas-ghartey/ :phone:
 - 😄 Pronouns: ...
 He, Him, His  :thumbsup:
 - :diamonds: Fun fact: ...
-I played professional poker for 7 years. ♥️
+I used play professional poker. ♥️